ufukty/gonfique/README.md

 <img src="assets/Gonfique.png" alt="Gonfique logo" height="300px">

-`gonfique` is a CLI tool for Go developers to automatically build exact **struct definitions** in Go that will match the provided YAML config.
+`gonfique` is a CLI tool for Go developers to automatically build exact **struct definitions** in Go that will match the provided YAML or JSON config.
 Makes instant to notice **when and where a breaking change** occurs.
 Since compiler warns whenever it happens by type-checking, and source control shows where the change exactly is.

 ## Example